designgears/nx-sd/README.md

+# Goals

+The goal is to create an easy to use, transparent compiler script, so you know exactly what you're putting on your switch.
+Other CFW bundles don't share their compile process, so you never know if something unexpected is going to be included in pre-compiled homebrew apps.

+---

 # nx-sd

 nx-sd is a lightweight, ready-to-use custom firmware package for the Nintendo Switch.
 It includes everything necessary for launching homebrew and custom NSPs.